Number π and Solomon's molten sea

 Our story would be incomplete if we will not bring the

-interpretation of this pair of words in the above two places.
-In both cases the
+suggest an interpretation of this pair of words in the above two places.
+In

 Since the measuring rod is 6 cubits long, the size of the oblation is 75 by 75